snestler/wncaahoopR/README.md

 __Win Probability Charts__

 There is a function (```wp_chart```) for plotting win probability charts, using the ```ggplot2``` library.
 NOTE: This is equivalent to the  (```gg_wp_chart```) function in ncaahoopR package.
 We did not see the need to maintain a base R graphics function.

-NOTE:  For now, all win probability charts are "naive," in that they do not incorporate a pre-game line or spread, until we determine a reliable and freely available source (since this is not provided on ESPN, like for the mens game).
+1. _NOTE 1:  For now, all win probability charts are "naive," in that they do not incorporate a pre-game line or spread, until we determine a reliable and freely available source (since this is not provided on ESPN, like for the mens game)._
+2. _NOTE 2:  For now, the WP calculations are based on historical data from NCAA MBB games; this will be updated in a future release._

 ```wp_chart(pbp, home_col, away_col, show_legend = T)```